Afghanistan: Taliban advance on third provincial capital | DW | 08.08.2021

 The fundamentalist Taliban group reportedly entered the northern city of Kunduz on Sunday.

-The Taliban's advance on the provincial capital comes after two provincial capitals fell to the insurgents in the past two days.
+The Taliban's advance on the provincial capital comes after two other others fell to the insurgents in the past two days.

 Afghan forces and the Taliban were fighting fiercely Sunday in the center of Kunduz, officials and a correspondent for the news agency AFP reported.